 - What they need to do in order to improve (constructive feedback)

 Positive feedback provides students with an understanding of what they have mastered.
 Whatever they did correctly are things they do not need to worry about for now.
 Knowing this helps students to focus on their growth areas.

 Constructive feedback indicates to students what they need to work.
 It is not enough to tell students what is wrong.
 A teacher should also provide suggests on how to deal with the mistakes.
-The suggestions for improvement become the standard by which the student is judge in the future.
+The suggestions for improvement become the standard by which the student is judged in the future.

 For example, if a student is writing an essay and is struggling with passive voice the teacher indicates what the problem is.
 After this, the teacher provides suggestions or even examples of switching from passive to active voice.
-Whenever the essay is submitted again the teacher looks for improve in this particular area of the assignment.
+Whenever the essay is submitted again the teacher looks for improvement in this particular area of the assignment.